Submanifolds that are level sets of solutions to a second-order elliptic PDE: Guide to the paper and strategy of proof

 The basic strategy to construct a harmonic function such that the above surface, which we shall call $L$, is diffeomorphic to a connected component of its zero set is the following.
 We will start with a function $v$ that is harmonic in a neighborhood of the surface and has a level set diffeomorphic to $L$.
 We will then approximate this local solution by a global harmonic function $u$.
 Hence, the key for the success of this strategy is to be able to ensure that the level set of the local harmonic function is `robust' in the sense that it is preserved, up to a diffeomorphism, under the perturbation corresponding to the above global approximation.

 Let us elaborate on this point to show the kind of difficulties that arise when carrying out this program.
 We have seen that the starting point of the strategy must be a topological stability theorem for the level sets of the local harmonic function $v$.
-If these level sets were compact, this could be accomplished using Thom's celebrated isotopy theorem~\cite[Theorem 20.2]{AR67}; however, the fact that the level sets of a harmonic function are all noncompact makes the problem much subtler.
+If these level sets were compact, this could be accomplished using Thom's celebrated isotopy theorem~\cite[Theorem 20.2]{AR67}; however, the fact that the level sets of a harmonic function are all noncompact makes the problem much subtler (indeed, controlling bounded regions of level sets is much easier, as we showed in Ref.~\cite{Annali} to study some pinching and bending properties in harmonic function theory).
 Moreover, this stability result must be finely tailored to provide sufficient control of the deformation at infinity, for otherwise this part would be a bottleneck in the proof of our theorems.
 Therefore, one of the crucial parts of the article is the proof of a fine $C^1$ noncompact stability result under small perturbations, which holds provided that the function $v$ satisfies a suitable gradient condition in a {\em saturated}\/ neighborhood of the surface (roughly speaking, in $v^{-1}((-\ep,\ep))$ in order to control the zero set of $v$) and a $C^2$ bound.

 In view of this result, the local harmonic function $v$ must be constructed in such a way that the above stability conditions hold.
 These conditions rule out, for example, an approach based on the Cauchy--Kowalewski theorem, as it does not yield enough information on the domain of definition of the solution.
 Instead, we base our construction on the use of Green's functions.
 We take an unbounded domain $\Om$ whose boundary is diffeomorphic to the surface $L$ and consider its Dirichlet Green's function $G_\Om(x,y)$.
 If $y$ is a point of this domain, $G_\Om(\cdot,y)$ defines a (local) harmonic function in a half-neighborhood of the boundary, which is the zero level set of this function and diffeomorphic to the surface $L$.
 However, the noncompact stability theorem cannot be applied to $G_\Om(\cdot,y)$ because this function does not satisfy neither the saturation nor the gradient conditions.